buttplugio/docs.buttplug.io/docs/dev-guide/cookbook/raw-device-commands.md

 Activation can happen via:

-- If an embedded server is being used, setting the `allow_raw_messages` option (or equivalent in an FFI options struct) to true.
-- Passing the `--allowraw` option to [Intiface CLI](https://github.com/intiface/intiface-cli-rs/)
+- Passing the `--allowraw` option to [Intiface Engine](https://github.com/intiface/intiface-engine/)
-- Turning on the "Allow Raw Messages" option in [Intiface Desktop](http://intiface.com/desktop)
+- Turning on the "Allow Raw Messages" option in [Intiface Central](http://intiface.com/central)
 - Assigning the `raw` protocol to a device in the [Device Configuration File](../inflating-buttplug/devices/device-configuration-file).
 This is the only way to access raw commands without setting the raw options in the server.